 Silent control: microbial plant pathogens evade host immunity without coding sequence changes. academic.oup.com/femsre/advance-article/doi/10.1093/femsre/fuab002/6095737

 The white and stem mold pathogen Sclerotinia sclerotiorum is a generalist fungal pathogen, infecting a broad range of host species (>400) in nature.
-It is among the most devastating plant pathogens worldwide and causes disease on many crops including soybean, rapeseed, sunflower and most vegetables, but very limited solutions for the genetic control of the disease exist to date.
-S. Sclerotiorum naturally infects wild and cultivated Brassica species, including the model plant Arabidopsis thaliana.
-We are developing a multidisciplinary research programme centered on the A. thaliana – S. sclerotiorum to address the following questions: (i) Which plant genes are involved in quantitative immunity to Sclerotinia?
-How do they contribute to disease resistance? (ii) What are the mechanisms used by Sclerotinia to colonize its hosts?
-How did they evolve ?
+Its name comes from the from Ancient Greek σκληρός (sklērós) which means “hard", by reference to the hard and melanized resting structures called sclerotia that it forms.
+This greek word also means "tough”, which accurately reflects how Sclerotinia behave with plants.
+It is among the most devastating plant pathogens worldwide and causes disease on many crops including soybean, rapeseed, sunflower and most vegetables.
+Solutions for the genetic control of the disease are very limited in most crops.
+S. Sclerotiorum naturally infects wild and cultivated Brassica species, including the model plant Arabidopsis thaliana which shows quantitative disease resistance when challenged by Sclerotinia.

 Characterization of molecular mechanisms underlying Arabidopsis quantitative immunity to the fungus Sclerotinia sclerotiorum

 Using worldwide Arabidopsis thaliana populations, we documented extensive variation in quantitative immunity to S. sclerotiorum, opening the way to the molecular characterization of plant and pathogen determinants underlying this interaction.
 The overall objectives of this project are to identify which plant genes are involved in quantitative immunity to Sclerotinia and understand how they contribute to disease resistance ?

 For this, we are developing notably genome wide association mapping, functional genetics, transcriptomics and high throughput quantitative phenotyping approaches.